 My father continued his research from public sources and finally traveled to Poland where he spent time in the church in Radgoszcz.
 He located several documents during his brief time there, and his research went back to 1600.

 He noted that in the search for data in or from Poland, it must be recalled that the boundaries of this country shifted over the centuries.
-Also one must remember that between 1772 and 1795, Poland was partitioned between Russia, Prussia, and Austria.
+Also one must remember that between 1772 and 1795, Poland was partitioned between Germany, Prussia, and Austria.
 Poland, as a country, did not re-emerge as an independent nation until after WWI.
-So the question remains about those born of Polish parentage, in the time period of partitioned Poland: were they Russians, Prussians or Austrians?
+So the question remains about those born of Polish parentage, in the time period of partitioned Poland: were they Germans, Prussians or Austrians?
 My father surmises he did not know how authorities would reply.
 His parents were born in the Austrian portion.
 Their immigration papers listed them as Austrians.
 Their birth records were in Radgoszcz, Poland.
 They considered themselves as Polish.
 For the record, my father considers himself of Polish heritage.

 As a former German teacher of some forty-eight years, I have often wondered if I am actually Austrian, German or Polish.
 I like to think I am more German than Polish but who really knows?
 It makes for fascinating conversations.

 In future blogs, I would like to delve more into my father’s travel journals and how important it was for him to travel and to learn about other people, languages and cultures.
 I probably inherited his worth ethic and drive and interest in languages and cultures.
 After he compiled and gave us a copy of the genealogy, my mother put together as best she could, her Irish side of the family.